QingliGuo/EGA_Data_submission/README.md

 ## Filling up metadata for the study (IMPORTANT!!!)

 There are detailed videos teaching how to fill the metadata , it was really helpful https://ega-archive.org/submission/tools/submitter-portal.
-But two points may drive you crazy.
+But there are some points may drive you crazy.

 + First of all, DO NOT USE Safri!!!
 Use other browser instead;
 + For the contact of DAC, do not add space between the telephone number;
 + To fill an analysis object to add VCF file, the 'chromosome box' shows a list containing all identifiers of the chromosomes in the genome assembly.
 To select one of the chr, you **HAVE TO PRESS ENTER in the blank 'box' on the right side next to "chromosome box"**: